 This is a series discussing Inclusion & Diversity at Square.
-Below, we’re talking about our strategy and approach to I&D. Our first post is about promotion & compensation.
-Stay tuned for more.
+Below, we’re talking about our strategy and approach to I&D. Scroll down for more posts in our series.

 Last summer, we released a report discussing our approach to inclusion and diversity.
 Consistent with the rest of the industry, we included data on our employee population.